RJauss/FromForestSoilToCanopy/01_Metabarcoding-Pipeline/Metabarcoding-Pipeline.md

     --fastq_allowmergestagger \
     --quiet 2>> ${OUTPUT/.fastq/.log}
 ```
-Looking at the generated log file, we see some statistics after the merging (this output is from the Spring-Autumn_2018 samples!):
+Looking at the generated log file, we see some statistics after the merging (this output is from the Spring-Autumn_2018 samples, which is not published yet):

       14888229  Pairs
       13223430  Merged (88.8%)